Charred Broccoli Chopped Salad with Spicy Cashew Dressing

 Notes:

 To make the dressing vegan: Use sugar or maple syrup in place of the honey; omit the fish sauce.
-You may want to up the vinegar to taste.Β
+If you aren’t using the fish sauce, use 1 teaspoon kosher salt, then add more salt to taste.
+I often add 1.5 teaspoons kosher salt total.

 Ingredients